mochoabuilds/-cognition-/README.md

 * Determining the metrics that improve downstream performance
 * Lowering the costs of switching data across different corner stores
 * Better understanding how social, economic and legal systems work together to achieve research goals

-## APPENDIX A: POLICY MEMORANDUM

-* The introduction of modern, legally enforceable computer vision privacy rights will be politically fraught.
-Reform must keep up the long, hard slog of countering implicit bias, cementing privacy rights and building the infrastructure to uphold them.
-Those building computer vision applications must accept greater responsiblity for its future.
-We must be part of setting the agenda, attitute, culture and laws around computer vision privacy rights.

 ## ACKNOWLEDGEMENTS